Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foreign tourists learn about the craft of weaving parasol hammocks in Cu Lao Cham.
 Photo: TL

-The only material used to make hammocks is the bark of the parasol tree, a tree that only grows on high mountains or dangerous cliffs.
+The only material used to make hammocks is the bark of the parasol tree, a type of tree that only grows on high mountains or dangerous cliffs.

-To get fibers to weave hammocks, people have to go up the mountain to cut down sycamore trees.
+To get fiber for weaving hammocks, people have to go up the mountain to cut down sycamore trees.
 Usually, young trees, about an arm’s length long, are cut down and bundled up and brought down to the foot of the mountain.
 Next, the tree trunks are soaked in Ong Tho stream, Tinh stream, Cay Dau stream…

 The soaking time is half a month in summer and more than 20 days in winter.
-After that, the tree is cleaned, peeled and beaten on rocks until soft.
+The plants are then cleaned, peeled, and beaten on rocks until they are soft.
 The loose bundles of parasol trees are torn into thin strips like fishing line.
 The thinner the strips, the tighter the hammock is woven.

 The product of the hammock is a valuable item, often sold to tourists in Cu Lao Cham.
-In addition, not only having a simple material value, the hammock is also closely associated with the formation and development of Cu Lao Cham, which contains the thoughts and feelings of the islanders.
+In addition, not only has a simple material value, the hammock is also associated with the formation and development of the land of Cu Lao Cham, in which hides the thoughts and feelings of the islanders.

 The parasol tree blooms bright red on Cu Lao Cham Island.
 Photo: TN